Why Is My Chickens Comb Pale?

 Assess the Overall health.

-Examine the chicken for any other visible symptoms such as lethargy, reduced appetite, abnormal droppings, or respiratory distress.
+Examine the chicken for other visible symptoms such as lethargy, reduced appetite, abnormal droppings, or respiratory distress.
 Note any recent changes in behavior or environment that may have contributed to the pale comb.

 Check for parasites.